 Millington Wildlife Management Area

 This 4,000-acre parcel is located in eastern Kent County and consists of hardwood forests with some pine stands, various types of wetlands, fallow managed fields, meadow plantings and open agricultural fields.
 The land in Millington has a rich history and was once the home of the Lenni Lenape Indians.
 Diverse early successional habitat types are common throughout the area due to intensive habitat management, creating prime habitat for white-tailed deer.
 Hunt-from-a-vehicle opportunities are also available (Universal Disability Pass required).
-To start planning your deer hunt on the Eastern Shore, be sure to visit the Plan Section of our site to find lodging, guides and outfitters, outdoor retailers, and shooting ranges.
+To start planning your deer hunt on the Eastern Shore, be sure to visit the Resources of our site to find lodging, guides and outfitters, outdoor retailers and shooting ranges.
 Be sure to visit Maryland Department of Natural Resources online for more information on seasons and regulations before heading out!

 Places to Stay